 Dr Patrick Kierkegaard is a Research Fellow specializing in Dissemination & Implementation Science.
 He is interested in supporting the development, implementation, and dissemination of cutting-edge diagnostics and testing services to facilitate the early detection & diagnosis of cancer.

-He is committed to using this work to make the healthcare system more patient-centered, reduce healthcare disparities, and improve the fit between technologies and the work done by both healthcare professionals and patients.
+Most of his work applies social science methods to explore issues related to the implementation and utilization of medical technologies as well as the planning, organization, and structuring of healthcare delivery services.
+He is committed to using this work to make the healthcare system more patient-centered, reduce healthcare disparities, and improve the fit between new medical technologies, patients, and healthcare professionals.

-- Health services research
+- Applied health services research

 et al., 2021, Strategies to implement SARS-CoV-2 point-of-care testing into primary care settings: a qualitative secondary analysis guided by the Behaviour Change Wheel., Implement Science Communications, Vol:2, ISSN:2662-2211, Pages:1-20

 et al., 2021, Point of care testing using rapid automated antigen testing for SARS-COV-2 in care homes - an exploratory safety, usability and diagnostic agreement evaluation, Journal of Patient Safety and Risk Management, Vol:26, ISSN:2516-0435, Pages:243-250

 et al., 2021, Enhanced lateral flow testing strategies in care homes are associated with poor adherence and were insufficient to prevent COVID-19 outbreaks: results from a mixed methods implementation study, Age and Ageing, Vol:50, ISSN:0002-0729, Pages:1868-1875